FlashpointProject/Shockwave-Projector-Redirector-for-Flashpoint/README.txt

 	--traceLoad [Debug Only]

 	Purpose
-	Enables trace loading messages to appear in the Message Window.
+	It enables trace loading messages to appear in the Message Window.

 	Usage
 	--traceLoad 1